oliviaweng/acaweb/content/about.md

 Hello!
 I'm Olivia.
-I'm a third-year PhD student in Computer Science working with Professor [Ryan Kastner][1] at UC San Diego.
+I'm a fourth-year PhD student in Computer Science working with Professor [Ryan Kastner][1] at UC San Diego.
-My research focuses on using hardware/software co-design to create efficient, fault-tolerant computer architectures for machine learning.
+My research focuses on using hardware-software co-design to create efficient, fault-tolerant computer architectures for machine learning.
 My work is supported by an NSF Graduate Research Fellowship.

 Before coming to UCSD, I received my BS in Computer Science at the University of Chicago, where I worked with Professor [Yanjing Li][2] on mitigating cache side-channel attacks while maintaining cache performance and Professor [Andrew A. Chien][3] on integrating SSD latency predictors into cloud systems via hardware accelerators.